Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Behavior-Based Shape Formation

 Recall that $z_{i}(t)$ is the displacement measured through IO of robot $i$.
 The real-time estimator designed as (\ref{Equ_location2}) is due to the fact that the initial position of the seed robot, i.e., shape localization is static.
 Note that the initial neighbor set $\mathcal{N}_{i}(t_{0})$ is adopted in (\ref{Equ_center}).
 Before introducing the main result, the following assumption should be satisfied. \begin{assumption} The initial measurement topology $\mathcal{G}(t_{0})$ defined by (\ref{neighbor}) is connected and the neighboring radius $r_{\mathrm{neigh}}$ satisfies $r_{\mathrm{neigh}} < r_{\mathrm{sense}} - r_{i} - r_{j}$, for $j \in \mathcal{N}_{i}(t_{0})$. \end{assumption}

-Note that the connected constrain of $\mathcal{G}(t_{0})$ in Assumption \ref{A2} is common and can be found in several consensus results including \cite{cite1, cite2,liu1}.
+Note that the connected constrain of $\mathcal{G}(t_{0})$ in Assumption \ref{A2} is common and can be found in several consensus results including \cite{Liu2023Auto,Xie2020TRO}.
 The constrain of $r_{\mathrm{neigh}}$ is to guarantee that the initial neighbor robots in set $\mathcal{N}_{i}(t_{0})$ are still the neighbors of robot $i$ during the shape agreement process.
-Next, we will show the convergence of the agreement protocol (\ref{Equ_center}) in the following theorem.
-To achieve this, we choose a Lyapunov function candidate as,
+Let $\mathcal{L}$ be the Laplace matrix of the initial measurement topology $\mathcal{G}(t_{0})$.
+The convergence of the agreement protocol (\ref{Equ_center}) can be given in the following theorem.
+Choose a Lyapunov function candidate,